 Here are a few examples of how good team dynamics look:

-- Alignment: Every member of the team understands their role in the project, project objectives, and the direction of project development.
+- Alignment: Every team member understands their role in the project, project objectives, and the direction of project development.

 - Open Communication: Open communication happens when all the team members are willing to discuss problems that arise throughout the project.